-VI.
 The applicants should take into account the following in relation to the budget:

-- A separate budget should be prepared for each project location that the applicant intends to conduct its work; - The budget must not exceed USD 75,000; - The administrative cost must not exceed 10% of the total amount; - Following the selection of grant recipients, the UNDP may require that the budget be revised into UNDP format.
+- The budget must not exceed USD 55,000 - The administrative cost must not exceed 10% of the total amount; - Following the selection of grant recipients, the UNDP may require that the budget be revised into UNDP format.

-VII.
+VI.
 Grant size and project duration:

-- One or more grants not exceeding USD 75,000 will be made to different organizations within an 8 month period per project location.
-The amount of grants awarded will depend on the quality of proposals received and the amount of available donor funds. - UNDP may call for a second round of proposals depending upon the availability of funds.
-Where budgets are prepared in South Sudanese Pounds, grants will be paid at the UN exchange rate of the day of the transfer of funds.
-Payment will be made into the bank account of the applicant. - Duration of the project shall be 8 months.
+- One grant not exceeding USD 55,000 will be made to an organization within a 9-month period.
+The first tranche will be disbursed within two weeks after signing of the agreement, the second tranche will be released after submission of report, regularly accomplishment of mutually agreed activities in the first tranche.
+The amount of grant awarded will depend on the quality of proposals received and the amount of available donor funds. - Where budgets are prepared in South Sudanese Pounds, grants will be paid at the UN exchange rate of the day of the transfer of funds.
+Payment will be made into the bank account of the applicant. - Duration of the project shall be 9 months.

-VIII.
+VII.
 Scope of work and expected output

-This is a request for proposal only and should not be considered in any way as an offer to enter into an agreement.
+This is a request for proposals only and should not be considered in any way as an offer to enter into an agreement.
 The proposals will be subjected to a transparent evaluation based on predetermined UNDP criteria.

-IX.
+VIII.
 Duties and responsibilities